Smart Open Services for European Patients

 Inform the user to immediately close the connection or that the connection was closed.

-As healthcare is a domain where large quantities of medical data are being processed by each doctor’s practice, it is essential to keep in mind the protection of any data that identifies individuals against loss, theft, alteration or misusage.
+Given that healthcare is an area in which large quantities of medical data are processed by every medical practice, it is essential to think about protecting all data that identifies individuals against loss, theft, alteration or fraudulent use.

 Keep in mind basic definitions